MicrosoftDocs/VBA-Docs/api/Access.DoCmd.OpenReport.md

 ## Remarks

-You can use the **OpenReport** method to open a report in Design view or Print Preview, or to print the report immediately.
+Use the **OpenReport** method to open a report in Design view or Print Preview, or to print the report immediately.
 You can also restrict the records that are printed in the report.

 The maximum length of the _WhereCondition_ argument is 32,768 characters (unlike the _WhereCondition_ action argument in the Macro window, whose maximum length is 256 characters).